About

 Project overview

-The WIMBY project is dedicated to increasing the use of wind power as a renewable energy source by addressing challenges that threaten its deployment, such as restrictive regulations and negative public perception.
+The WIMBY project was dedicated to increasing the use of wind power as a renewable energy source by addressing challenges that threatened its deployment, such as restrictive regulations and negative public perception.

-Innovative models are used to assess wind power development impacts and potential conflicts and synergies, while guidelines are developed to increase public engagement.
-The project results are then translated into practical information for stakeholders to make informed decisions and shared via open-access repositories and social media.
+Innovative models were used to assess wind power development impacts, potential conflicts, and synergies, while guidelines were developed to increase public engagement.
+The project results were then translated into practical information for stakeholders to make informed decisions and were shared via open-access repositories and social media.

-In addition, the project will provide a Web-GIS interactive platform to enhance the accessibility and usability of the information and allow knowledge exchange from various stakeholders.
-The platform enables the early engagement of local stakeholders and citizens, involving them from the beginning of the project in the planning, implementation, and operating processes of wind farm deployment.
+In addition, the project provided a Web-GIS interactive platform to enhance the accessibility and usability of information and allowed knowledge exchange among various stakeholders.
+The platform enabled the early engagement of local stakeholders and citizens, involving them from the beginning of the project in the planning, implementation, and operating processes of wind farm deployment.

-By facilitating societal engagement and support for wind power, the project aims to contribute to the decarbonisation strategy of the EU.
+By facilitating societal engagement and support for wind power, the project aimed to contribute to the decarbonisation strategy of the EU.

 nathan mcbride mokWXKenVoY unsplash